caramelopardalis/browser-report/README.md

 # browser-report

-Page breaking library for browser based reporting (HTML + CSS).
+Browser based reporting engine aka HTML 帳票 (HTML + CSS + JavaScript).

 We can't control browser's page breaking when contents overflowed.
 So this library splits overflowed contents and breaks the page on DOM tree.